FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 -------------

-## Markup Google Map
+## Markup Leaflet Map

-This package also comes with a module called MarkupGoogleMap.
-It provides a simple means of outputting a Google Map based on the data managed by FieldtypeMapMarker.
-To install, simply click "install" for the Google Maps (Markup) module.
+This package also comes with a module called MarkupLeafletMap.
+It provides a simple means of outputting a Leaflet Map based on the data managed by FieldtypeMapMarker.
+To install, simply click "install" for the Leaflet Maps (Markup) module.
 This is a Markup module, meaning it exists primarily to generate markup for output on the front-end of your site.

 ### How to use

 Add this somewhere before your closing `</head>` tag:
 `````````
-<script type='text/javascript' src='https://maps.googleapis.com/maps/api/js?sensor=false'></script>
+<script type='text/javascript' src='https://maps.Leafletapis.com/maps/api/js?sensor=false'></script>
 `````````

 In the location where you want to output your map, place the following in your template file:
 `````````
-$map = $modules->get('MarkupGoogleMap');
+$map = $modules->get('MarkupLeafletMap');
 echo $map->render($page, 'map');
 `````````
 In the above, $page is the Page object that has the 'map' field.
 Rreplace 'map' with the name of